tremor-rs/tremor-www-docs/docs/tremor-query/index.md

 If your grouping values possibly have a very high cardinality it is possible to end up with runaway memory growth, as per default the group data structures won't be evicted, unless `eviction_period` is set.
 Old groups will be discarded after `2 x eviction_period` if no event for those groups arrived.
 To configure an upper bound on the number of groups that should be maintained simultaneously for a window, set `max_groups`.
-This will help avoid unbounded memory growth, especially when using `emit_empty_windows` on time based windows.

 ##### Windows based on number of events